nodatime/nodatime/CONTRIBUTING.md

 >   Fixes #1145

 If you need to, feel free to add comments to the PR asking for suggestions or help.

+### Bash scripts

+### Other scripts

+Bash scripts are used for more complex tasks such as updating TZDB.
+Many contributors will never need to run these scripts as they're, but just occasionally they may be useful when investigating a CI failure.

+These should largely work from any bash environment, but the one used by the maintainers is the version included with [Git for Windows](https://git-scm.com/download/win), also sometimes known as "git bash".
+Please [file an issue](https://github.com/nodatime/nodatime/issues/new) if you need to run a script but have trouble doing so.